cumulio-internal/react-luzmo-iq-playground/README.md

 />
 ```

-View other examples and languages in the [Luzmo IQ documentation](https://developer.luzmo.com/guide/iq--introduction).
+View other examples in the [Luzmo IQ documentation](https://developer.luzmo.com/guide/iq--introduction).

 ## Documentation